-The word geothermal includes the word ‘geo‘, which relates to the ground/land part of the earth and ‘thermal‘ which relates to heat.
+The word geothermal is derived from ‘geo‘, which relates to the Earth’s ground or land and ‘thermal‘ which relates to heat.

 The radioactive decay of radioactive substances releases heat energy, which heats up the rocks underground.